-These changes mean it is important for the children to learn their times tables facts and to be able to recall them quickly and accurately.
-To support their learning of times tables we are pleased to inform you, we will be introducing the Times Table Challenge in school for years 2 - 6 and will give children a distinct advantage in their end of Key Stage SATs tests.
-Children in year 1 will only partake in the challenge if and when their class teacher feels they are able to access it well enough.
+This means it is important for the children to learn their times tables facts and to be able to recall them quickly and accurately.
+To support their learning of times tables we implement a Times Table Challenge in school for Years 2 - 6.
+Children in Year 1 will only partake in the challenge if and when their class teacher feels they are able to access it well enough.

 Every child will be assessed by their class teacher and placed on a Times Table Challenge which is appropriate to their ability.
 There are four awards to complete:

 The children will take this home and will complete it as part of their maths home learning.
 To progress onto the next award, your child needs to complete a timed five or ten minute (depending on their stage) test which will be given once a week during mathematics and achieve full marks twice.
 The reason for the limited time is to ensure children are doing a mental calculation rather than working it out with support.
 Once an award has been completed, your child will then be given the opportunity to master their times table knowledge by attempting the PLUS awards.
 Here children will look at using their ‘inverse’ knowledge of division.
 It is also important that children understand the relationship between multiplication and division and, by knowing their times table facts they can use them to help solve division sums and become a ‘Multiplication Master’

 In the past, different years within our school have had different ways of running and teaching multiplication and division; however, to have a whole school challenge ensures continuity across all year groups.

 We would like all children to succeed at their Times Table Challenge!
 Your child will continue to work within school to learn their times tables but we would also like children to be encouraged to practise them at home.
 To help them practise, you'll find the full set of Times Table Challenges on our website.
 Each booklet will contain guidance and practice resources to aid and support your child’s learning.